-Candidates must pay waived petition verification fees if qualified by petition before disposing of unused campaign funds.
+Note: Candidates must pay waived petition verification fees if qualified by petition before disposing of unused campaign funds.
 Failure to pay the required fees prior to disposition of funds is a misdemeanor of the first degree, punishable as provided in s.
-775.082 or s.
-775.083.
+755.082 or s 775.083.

-➤ If a candidate receives a refund check after all surplus funds have been disposed of, the check may be endorsed by the candidate and the refund disposed of pursuant to Section 106.141, F.S.
-An amended report must be filed showing the refund and the subsequent disposition.
+- If a candidate receives a refund check after all surplus funds have been disposed of, the check may be endorsed by the candidate and the refund disposed of pursuant to Section 106.141, F.S.
+An amended report must be filed showing the refund and the subsequent disposition. - A candidate who makes a loan to his or her campaign and reports the loan as required by s.
+106.07 may be reimbursed for the loan at any time the campaign account has sufficient funds to repay the loan and satisfy its other obligations.
+106.141(2)

-D. Campaign Financial Reports
+Campaign Financial Reports